-Unfortunately, the term spider vein is no stranger to many, as it’s estimated that close to over half of adult females and nearly half of adult men suffer from some sort of vein problems, including spider veins.
-Pesky and unattractive, spider veins are truly cosmetic in nature, even though they can frequently be symptomatic of deeper issues, appear as thread-like red, blue or purplish veins and are commonly found on calves, thighs and ankles, and sometimes occur in clusters.
+Unfortunately, the term spider vein is no stranger to many, as it’s estimated that close to over half of adult females and nearly half of adult men suffer from some sort of vein problem, including spider veins.
+Pesky and unattractive, spider veins are truly cosmetic in nature, even though they can frequently be symptomatic of deeper issues.
+They appear as thread-like red, blue or purplish veins and are commonly found on calves, thighs and ankles, and sometimes occur in clusters.
 They form from high pressure in the venous system, which, in turn, forces the thin-walled veins to expand.
 These engorged capillaries then expand to several times their normal size, causing spider veins.

-There are many ways to treat spider veins, but most important is to identify the cause of the spider veins to prevent re-occurrence.
+There are many ways to treat spider veins, but most important is to identify the cause of the spider veins, to prevent re-occurrence.
 Once the source is found, treatment will begin and will take on average three to five sessions spaced about four to six weeks apart to clear your spider veins.
-However, some people are pre-disposed to having spider veins, so it is possible to develop new ones.
+However, some people are pre-disposed to having spider veins, so it is possible to develop new one’s.